-- Lighter than light, softer than soft; the frame is one of the lightest you could hope to find.
+The frame is one of the lightest you could hope to find.
 Not only is it light, it is also incredibly soft.
 When was the last time you were aware of wearing socks?
 Well, that’s the same type of thing here!
 Users report literally forgetting they are wearing it at all.
 The mask is soft and cushioned, and incredibly flexible.
 It’s fair to say that having a hard bit of plastic pressed up against the side of your head wouldn’t help with a relaxing night of sleep.
 And the ResMed Mirage simply doesn’t let that happen with its brilliant use of material.

-- $$$$$: with such a quality product, we’re not clear on how ResMed can get away with charging so little.
+With such a quality product, we’re not clear on how ResMed can get away with charging so little.
 We’re not complaining, we’re just surprised!

-- Simple; this mask is only made up of four parts.
+This mask is only made up of four parts.
 So assembling and cleaning is effortless.
 Its quick release elbow allows you to detach from the tubing easily without needing to remove everything.
 That 4 am pee is still going to get on your nerves, but it’s not going to be because of your CPAP mask.

-- Clear views; its comfortable shape and design don’t just help how good it feels to sleep in.
+Its comfortable shape and design don’t just help how good it feels to sleep in.
 They also help your vision.
 Completely unobstructed, you are free to read, watch TV, get on your phone, do dome sewing, solve a puzzle, enter a staring contest or film a commercial for mascara.
 Most of that you probably won’t be doing as you wind down for the viewing but you could if you wanted!

 What we don’t like…

-- Quiet, not silent; it’s not loud by any means, which is because it’s made by ResMed and they are very good at noise diffusion.
+It’s not loud by any means, which is because it’s made by ResMed and they are very good at noise diffusion.
 But if you need a nasal mask because your treatment utilizes higher pressures, this mask won’t be as silent as some others.
 But we repeat, it’s still not loud!

 Probably one of the most comfortable things you’ll ever have put on your face.
 A quality mask from one of the big names in the industry (at a price we can’t quite believe!)

-4. ResMed Mirage Liberty Hybrid Mask
+4. ResMed Mirage Liberty (Most Comfortable Hybrid Mask)

 What we like…

-- Bouncy!; the Mirage has trampoline action nasal pillows.
+The Mirage has trampoline action nasal pillows.
 Meaning each nasal prong moves independently from the other.
 So you’re less likely to get one squashed up when you’re laid in a certain position.
 It also means a very effective seal which is less likely to be breached.

-- No chin strap; this is where you get the benefits of the hybrid mask.
+This is where you get the benefits of the hybrid mask.
 The Mirage as a dual wall mouth cushion, meaning a comfortable and effective seal but no chin strap required.
 Again, adding to the comfort.

-- Compliance v size; this is often the compromise CPAP patients have to weigh up.
+This is often the compromise CPAP patients have to weigh up.
 Do you want to receive the full impact of your machine or do you not want to potentially feel smothered by a full-face mask.
 We love this halfway between the two.

-- No night movement; you might move around in the night but your CPAP mask won’t.
+You might move around in the night but your CPAP mask won’t.
 The head straps are stabilized so you won’t feel any give or sliding around.
 The last thing you want is to get yourself comfortable to then notice something isn’t quite in the right place and is going to bug you.

-- Minimal; its minimalist design doesn’t just help the comfort.
+Its minimalist design doesn’t just help the comfort.
 It also makes it a lot easier to take apart for cleaning and transportation.

 What we don’t like…

-- Elbow issues?; some users report a few issues with the elbow joint being a bit flimsy.
+Some users report a few issues with the elbow joint being a bit flimsy.
 Although this is not echoed by everyone, so we can only assume they are just particularly active in their sleep!

 A very clever design giving the best of a few different worlds in CPAP treatment.
 Brought to you buy one of the biggest names in the industry, you have here a very comfortable and very clever CPAP mask.

-These 4 masks are our recommendation for the most comfortable CPAP mask of 2018.
+These 4 masks are our recommendation for the most comfortable CPAP mask.
 When it comes to comfort, there are a few things to consider.
 Comfort doesn’t mean the same things to everyone; it is unique to you as an individual.
 Make sure you’ve read our sleep apnea guide as this might flag up some things which you perhaps hadn’t considered until now.
 Plus of course we would love to offer you our expert advice, so be sure to write us in the comments below!